Dunfermline College of Physical Education: Dunfermline

 Although it was established as a women's college, men were also admitted from 1908 onwards.
 In 1909 the college was recognised by the Scottish Education Department as a "central institution for the purpose of the Education (Scotland) Act of 1908", and became the central training institution for school medical officers throughout Scotland.
-Tait resigned as principal in 1910 and was replaced by interim principal M. L. Brailsford, until Dr A.T.
-Mackenzie was appointed in 1912.
+Tait resigned as principal in 1910 and was replaced by interim principal M. L. Brailsford, until Dr A. T. Mackenzie was appointed in 1912.

 When it was founded, the college had one gymnasium located at Canmore Street Baths in Dunfermline.
 In 1909 a new college building was designed by David Barclay of Glasgow architect firm, H & D Barclay.
-The foundation stone was laid at Inglis Street, Dunfermline, in 1912, with the new building opening in 1914.
+The foundation stone was laid at 65 Inglis Street, Dunfermline, in 1912, with the new building opening in 1914.
 At this point the college was renamed Dunfermline College of Hygiene and Physical Education.
-Abbey Park House was acquired in 1905 as the college's first residential hostel for female students, followed by the British Linen Bank Agent's House on Canmore Street in 1919, and St Leonard's Hill mansion in 1931.
+Abbey Park House at 15 Abbey Park Place was acquired in 1905 as the college's first residential hostel for female students, followed by the British Linen Bank Agent's House on Canmore Street in 1919, and St Leonard's Hill mansion on Queensferry Road in 1931.

-In 1921 the college became associated with the National Committee for the Training of Teachers in Scotland and in 1931 the organisation established a management committee to oversee the management of the college.
+In 1921, the college became associated with the National Committee for the Training of Teachers in Scotland and in 1931 the organisation established a management committee to oversee the management of the college.
 A voluntary third year was added to the degree programme in 1928 and became compulsory the following year in 1929.

 As a result of pressure on college resources and increased demand for male physical education teachers, male students, were transferred to the new Scottish School of Physical Education, which opened at Jordanhill College in Glasgow in 1931, and DCHPE reverted to training women only.
 Principal Mackenzie transferred to Jordanhill along with the male students in 1931 and Helen Drummond took up the post of principal of the women's college.